 If that doesn't turn up anything, can you finish the bisect?
 Take the average of 369 and 700 = 534, and test the build closest to that number.
 Repeat until you have the exact good->bad transition.

-#8 Updated by retroben almost 2 years ago
+#8 Updated by retroben about 2 years ago

 Found the one that broke it.